Basilicata Italy Travel Guide

 Very hot (summer) or cold/rainy (winter), limited outdoor activities.

 Italy operates within the Schengen Area.
 Citizens outside the EU/EEA/Switzerland generally need a Schengen visa for stays over 90 days within any 180-day period.
 Obtain this travel permit from the Italian language embassy or consulate in your home country before your trip.
-How to apply includes various documents and takes time.
+The application process includes various documents and takes time.

-Many nationalities, including citizens of the United States, Canada, Australia, New Zealand, the United Kingdom, and numerous South American countries, are visa-exempt for tourist or business stays up to 90 days.
-Beginning in 2025, visa-non-exempt-EU nationals will need to apply for an ETIAS travel authorization before entering the Schengen Area.
-This is a pre-travel authorization, apply for ETIAS online prior to your leaving.
+Many nationalities, including citizens of the United States, Canada, Australia, New Zealand, the United Kingdom, and numerous From South america countries, are visa-exempt for tourist or business stays up to 90 days.
+Beginning in 2025, visa-exempt non-EU nationals will need to apply for an ETIAS travel authorization before entering the Schengen Area.
+This is a pre-travel authorization, apply for ETIAS online prior to your departure.
 Watch for official announcements regarding its implementation date.

-Valid for three months beyond departure, not older THAN 10 years.
+Valid for three months beyond departure, issued within 10 years.

 Documentation of your intention to leave the Schengen Area.